 Lumos in Greece

-Lumos does not have a country team directly working in Greece but began working in partnership with local agencies to provide guidance, training and technical support in 2015.
-Working in partnership with the Greek Institute of Child Health (ICH), our aim is to support the move away from institutions and towards community based services.
-We are also working to build a coalition of NGOs to support professionals and policy makers in the reform process.
+Lumos did not have a country team directly working in Greece but began working in partnership with local agencies to provide guidance, training and technical support in 2015.
+Working in partnership with the Greek Institute of Child Health (ICH), our aim was to support the move away from institutions and towards community based services.
+We also worked to build a coalition of NGOs to support professionals and policy makers in the reform process.

-To date, we have conducted a strategic review of child residential care in Greece.
+We have conducted a strategic review of child residential care in Greece.
 This has included staff interviews in different types of institutions – some state and some privately funded.
+This evidence-base was used for continuous campaigning, influencing and training.